GesthosNetwork/GI-Patches-Collection/5.0.0–5.8.0/readme.txt

 - Redirect HTTP requests to a local URL (configurable via `config.json`)
 - The patch is integrated with the proxy, so no external proxy is needed
 - Auto-clean HOYO_PASS_ENABLE registry entries
-- enable_redirect_hooks: set to *false* if the game force-closes (some versions may require this); an external proxy will then be required.
+- redirect_hooks: set to *false* if the game force-closes (some versions may require this); an external proxy will then be required.